BlackWolfsDen/ALE-Grumboz-Guild-Warz/README.md

 to adjust the buy/sell access level:

      as the guild master (rank 0) you will type "set buy 1"
-          - this will allow guild members who are rank 1 to access buy commands
+          - this will allow guild members who are rank 1 to access buy/sell commands
-          - the Guild Master is Rank 0 . each rank +1 is 1 rank below Guild Master. i.e.(Rank 1 = officer, Rank 2 = veteran,
+          - the Guild Master is Rank 0 . each rank +1 is 1 rank below Guild Master. i.e.(Rank 1 = officer,
-            Rank 3 = member, rank 4 = initiate).
+            Rank 2 = veteran,Rank 3 = member, rank 4 = initiate).
      to set the sell command type "set sell x"

 to change settings as the Admin: